aapis/libducksboardapi/README.md

 libducksboardapi
 ================

 Ducksboard (http://ducksboard.com) has an API, but no PHP library.
 Now it does.
+This makes it a lot quicker to create dashboard widgets than manually running cURL queries in the terminal.

 ## Usage
 **Push data to a widget**